djrumala/djrumala/README.md

 - 🛠️ <a href="https://github.com/djrumala/ADNI-processing" target="blank">ADNI-processing</a> [Open Science & Reproducibility]
   - A structured, reproducible pipeline for preprocessing ADNI MRI data, including DICOM-to-NIfTI conversion, subject organization, and batch processing with SPM.
 Designed for scalability and ease of use in neuroimaging research.

 ### 📫 Find me on:
-I am open to collaboration, discussion, or just answering your questions if you have any!
-Contact me if you need guidance in navigating your academic journey and career in tech!
-I am open for a mentorship.
-- Email: djrumala[at]gmail[dot]com
-- Check my publications here: <a href="https://scholar.google.com/citations?user=sjCrkSgAAAAJ&hl=en" target="blank">Google Scholar</a>
-- I sometimes write technical tutorials and share my experiences in STEM to promote diversity and inclusion
-  - My Website: <a href="https://djrumala.github.io" target="blank">djrumala.github.io</a> (English)
-  - Medium: <a href="https://medium.com/@djrumala" target="blank">Dewinda</a> (English and Bahasa Indonesia)

-### 📫 Find me on:
 I'm always happy to collaborate, discuss ideas, or answer questions about AI, research, and software engineering.